LabKey/labkey-ui-components/README.md

 * [Enzyme](https://airbnb.io/enzyme/) - Testing utility library
 * [Storybook](https://storybook.js.org/) - For use in manual testing and exploration of features outside of an application

+Note that we are currently not using the latest versions of  Bootstrap, React-Bootstrap and Typescript because there have been some significant changes between our current version and the latest version of these libraries, so when looking for docs, be sure to look at the ones corresponding to the version we are using.

 And, for building, we use
 * [Yarn](https://yarnpkg.com) - package manager and build tool
 * [Lerna](https://lernajs.io/) - for managing JavaScript projects with mutliple packages.